 The policy of confidentiality extends to our younger patients consulting on their own (the basis of this policy is defined in law).
 Any matter discussed by a younger patient during a consultation will not be disclosed to a third party.
 We believe that most of our younger patients are competent enough to make an informed choice on their own and we would usually encourage them to discuss matters with their parents.
 In very rare circumstances if the young person is considered to be at risk, it may be necessary to disclose information to an appropriate third party.

 The General Data Protection Regulations

-The new General Data Protection Regulation affects any organisation that collects and keeps data about their customers or in our case, patients.
-We value the confidentiality of our patients and want to be clear about the data we collect, how we use it and your rights to control that information.
-The GDPR is a set of laws passed in the European Union and which come into effect from 25.5.18.
-At that date, we have to have an action plan in place to ensure we are working towards meeting all of these standards.
+The GDPR is a set of data protection laws passed in the European Union which came into effect from 25.5.18.
 We already do a lot of work involving Information Governance due to the nature of the information we keep about our patients so a lot of this is just building on what we have in place already.